Define: Wills, Trusts, and Estates Law

 In the United States, courts are often required to settle disputes that arise due to Will contests.
 The courts will determine whether the deceased’s Will is valid or not.
 If a Will is legally valid, then it is considered a “Will settlement.”
 A Will settlement does not include any disputes about the legitimacy of a specific heir.
 The courts will only review a deceased individual’s Will in terms of its legality and validity.
 The law that governs Wills and settles disputes concerning Wills is called wills and trusts law.

-State laws governing Wills and settling disputes concerning Wills differ greatly.
-For example, some states have a ” probate” system of distributing an estate, while others have a “probate-by-representation” system that avoids probate by using an executor to manage the estate without actually holding title to the property.
+State laws governing Wills and settling disputes concerning Wills differ significantly.
+For example, some states have a ” probate” system of distributing an estate.
+In contrast, others have a “probate-by-representation” system that avoids probate by using an executor to manage the estate without actually holding title to the property.

 What Types of Will Settlement Procedures Exist?